 "Intake" makes reference to possession.
-If the shelter or organization is accepting an animal into their shelter or rescue, that animal should be counted as an intake in the Intake & Outcome Database (formerly known as the Basic Data Matrix), not in the Community Services Database.
+If the shelter or organization is accepting an animal into their shelter or rescue, that animal should be counted as an intake in the Intake & Outcome Database (IOD)TM, not in the Community Services Database.
 The primary concept here is one of ownership.
 Animals tracked in the Community Services Database are owned or cared for by members of the community.